-market data products without considering, and being constrained by, the effect the fees will have on the order-flow side of the platform.
+Professor Rysman's conclusions that exchanges function as platforms for market data and transaction services mean that exchanges do not set fees for market data products without considering, and being constrained by, the effect the fees will have on the order-flow side of the platform.
 And as the D.C.
 Circuit recognized in NetCoalition I, "[n]o one disputes that competition for order flow is fierce."
-51 The court further noted that "no exchange possesses a monopoly, regulatory or otherwise, in the execution of order flow from broker dealers," and that an exchange "must compete vigorously for order flow to maintain its share of trading volume."
-52
+53 The court further noted that "no exchange possesses a monopoly, regulatory or otherwise, in the execution of order flow from broker dealers," and that an exchange "must compete vigorously for order flow to maintain its share of trading volume."
+54

-Similarly, the Commission itself has recognized that the market for trading services in NMS stocks has become "more fragmented and competitive."
-53 The Commission's Division of Trading and Markets has also recognized that with so many "operating equities exchanges and dozens of ATSs, there is vigorous price competition among the U.S. equity markets and, as a result, [transaction] fees are tailored and frequently modified to attract particular types of order flow, some of which is highly fluid and price sensitive."
-54 Indeed, today, equity trading is currently dispersed across 13 exchanges,55 31 alternative trading systems,56 and numerous broker-dealer internalizers and wholesalers, all competing for order flow.
-Based on publicly-available information, no single exchange currently has more than 18% market share.57
+Similarly, the Commission itself has recognized that the market for trading services in NMS stocks has become

+"more fragmented and competitive."
+55 The Commission's Division of Trading and Markets has also recognized that with so many "operating equities exchanges and dozens of ATSs, there is vigorous price competition among the U.S. equity markets and, as a result, [transaction] fees are tailored and frequently modified to attract particular types of order flow, some of which is highly fluid and price sensitive."
+56 Indeed, today, equity trading is currently dispersed across 13 exchanges, 31 alternative trading systems,58 and numerous broker-dealer internalizers and wholesalers, all competing for order flow.
+Based on publicly-available information, no single exchange currently has more than 18% market share.59

-Further, low barriers to entry mean that new exchanges may rapidly and inexpensively enter the market and offer additional substitute platforms to compete with the Exchange.58 In addition to the 13 presently-existing exchanges, three new ones are expected to enter the market in 2020: Long Term Stock Exchange (LTSE), which has been
+Further, low barriers to entry mean that new exchanges may rapidly and inexpensively enter the market and offer additional substitute platforms to compete with the Exchange.
+60 In addition to the 13 presently-existing exchanges, three new ones are expected to enter the market in 2020: Long Term Stock Exchange (LTSE), which has been approved as an equities exchange but is not yet operational; 61 Members Exchange (MEMX), which has recently filed its application to be approved as a registered equities exchange; 62 and Miami International Holdings (MIAX), which has announced its plan to introduce equities trading on an existing registered options exchange.